ibm-cloud-docs/BlockStorage/use-luks-red-hat-enterprise-linux-6-full-disk-encryption.md

      mode:    read/write
      Command successful
    ```
-8. Write random data to /dev/mapper/cryptData encrypted device.
-This ensures that outside world will see this as random data, which means it is protected against disclosure of usage patterns.
-Be aware that this step can take a while.<br/>
+8. Write random data to `/dev/mapper/cryptData` on the encrypted device.
+This ensures that outside world will see this as random data, which means it's protected against disclosure of usage patterns.
+This step can take a while.<br/>
     ```
     # shred -v -n1 /dev/mapper/cryptData
     ```